 3. Sunflowers

 Sunflowers are rightly known as the happy flowers of a summer garden.
-An annual plant, it grows with big daisy-like flowers, bright yellow petals, brown centers that mature as heavy heads filled with seeds.
-Mostly drought and heat tolerant, sunflowers are easy to grow only if the soil is not waterlogged.
-Attractive to bees and birds, they also make excellent cut flowers.
+An annual garden plant, Sunflowers grow with big daisy-like flowers that boast bright yellow petals and brown centers that mature as heavy heads filled with seeds.
+Mostly drought and heat-tolerant, sunflowers are easy to grow only if the soil is not waterlogged.
+Attractive to bees and birds, they also make excellent-cut flowers.
 Sunflowers prefer 6-8 hours of direct sunlight, nutrient-rich and well-draining soil.

 4. Zinnia